-NPA's Efforts at eliminating systemic corruption earns global commendation
+NPA's efforts at eliminating systemic corruption earns global commendation

-The synergistic partnerships on instituting transparency being nurtured by the management of the Nigerian Ports Authority (NPA) are already attracting international commendation as it won the “Outstanding Achievement in Collective Action Award” of the Switzerland-based Basel Institute.
+The synergistic partnership on instituting transparency being nurtured by the management of the Nigerian Ports Authority, NPA, is already attracting international commendation as it won the “Outstanding Achievement in Collective Action Award” of Switzerland-based Basel Institute.

 According to Mr. Apampa, the success recorded is now attracting international reviews as countries such as Egypt, Ukraine and India are planning to adopt the “Nigerian miracle” model to produce similar gains in their own ports’ operations.